aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-potx/_index.md

 ---
-title: Convert DOTX to POTX in Android via Java or with free Online Converter
+title: Convert DOTX to POTX in Android Apps or with free Online Converter
 description: DOTX to POTX conversion in your Android Phones without using Microsoft Word of PowerPoint or online.
 Test free DOTX to POTX online converter quickly before integrating the code.
 url_ignore: /android-java/conversion/dotx-to-potx/
 family: total